i-duran/Fin335/06-AR-Models.md

 After determining the order, we can estimate the AR model using the AutoReg function from statsmodels.

+> [!note]
-Based on the previous PACF, it seems like lags 4, 7, and maybe 8, are significant.
+> Based on the previous PACF, it seems like lags 4, 7, and maybe 8, are significant.

 Let’s first add all lags up to the 8th to test for significance: